Wedaad/AWM-Locator-App/README.md

     3. location_app - which conatins the Django project

- The external libraries used for this project can be found in the ENV.yml file
+ The external libraries used for this project can be found in the ENV.yml file.
+Project was developed in a conda environment

  ## Locator App
  ### Html files